TONY-UMN43/FireChat-Public/README.md

 Used real-life features such as JWT authentication, Firebase RealTime Database, and profile editing, which updates the database.

 This project reflects the process of turning high-level System Design ideas into a polished program.
-It also reflects being able to use Google Gemini when there are technical constraints.
+It also illustrated adaptability for using Google Gemini when there are technical limitations with testing.

 # Screenshots
 | User Profile | User Feed |